StranikS-Scan/StranikS_Scan-mods/NetStatisticsModules/README.md

 ## List of modules:
 * "xvm_statistics" - getting statistics from the XVM-server
+* "wg_statistics" - getting statistics from the WG-server
+* "rating_calculation" - functions for calculating ratings and player scores
 * "victory_chances" - calculation of chances for victory in battle
 * "hook_methods" - system module for the Monkey patch (is similar to the code from XVM)